avery-pierce/averypierce.me/scrip.md

 On your turn, you may exchange a card in your hand with a card from the market, as long as the rank of the card from your hand is **greater than or equal to** the card in the market you are exchanging it with.
 The card that is taken from the market goes into the player's discard pile – not their hand.

-**Example**: On her turn, Alice has the King-clubs in her hand.
-The market shows the Queen-hearts.
-Alice chooses to exchange the King-clubs in her hand with the Queen-hearts in the market.
-The Queen-hearts gets placed into Alice's discard pile (not her hand).
+**Example**: On her turn, Alice has the `K♣` in her hand.
+The market shows the `Q♥`.
+Alice chooses to exchange the `K♣` in her hand with the `Q♥` in the market.
+The `Q♥` gets placed into Alice's discard pile (not her hand).

 **Tip**: High-ranking clubs are good to exchange.
 Since clubs aren't worth any points, and high-ranking clubs are not very effective at countering (see below), it's a good idea to exchange them for another high-ranking card in the market when you can.
-The Ace-clubs is not very useful on its own, but it can be exchanged for any other card in the market!
+The `A♣` is not very useful on its own, but it can be exchanged for any other card in the market!

 **Tip**: Diamonds are only valuable if you have the most of any player (see scoring below).
 If you're pretty sure someone else has more diamonds than you, swap them out!